 Gloves or Mittens?
 Usually this is a matter of preference.
 If deciding for small children, mittens will generally keep your hands warmer than gloves.

 Goggles and sunglasses are a must when skiing or snowboarding.
-The reflective snow may help UV rays burn unprotected eyes.
+The reflective snow may cause UV rays to burn unprotected eyes.
 Even if it doesn't seem very bright outside, take precautions to protect your eyes.

-Helmets are a matter of choice.
-The National Ski Areas Association recommends wearing them.
+Helmets are recommended for anyone participating in snowsports.
 They can help to protect your head should you collide with another skier, objects on the mountain or the ground.
 Helmets are not all the same.
 A helmet used for an activity other than skiing or snowboarding will probably not protect your head as well as one designed specifically for skiing and snowboarding.
 Educate yourself as to proper use and fitting of a helmet.
 If you are not sure, we will be glad to help.
 Rentals are available.
+The National Ski Areas Association provides information on helmets and encourages all parents to get their kids skiing or snowboarding with a helmet. http://www.lidsonkids.org

 BEST TIMES TO GO